odoo/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/setup_configuration/third_party_shipper.rst

 charge to the |SO| or invoice.

 .. seealso::
-   :doc:`Charge customers for shipping after product delivery
+   :doc:`Charge customers for shipping after product delivery <invoicing>`
-   <../advanced_operations_shipping/invoicing>`

 .. _inventory/shipping_receiving/third-party-do: